advizex/demo/docs/setup.md

 ##Setting Up Your Client Machine

+To do this workshop you will need Docker, Docker Compose, and Docker Machine.

+### Installing Docker

 All the editions of Docker on different platforms are now available from the Docker store

 - https://store.docker.com/